-Figure 4 - Cockle length and width measurements.
+Figure 4 - Cockle length (L) and width (W) measurements.

-For each station sample, after measuring, cockles were sorted into age classes by determining how many annual growth rings were present on the shell Growth rings usually appear each winter (0 rings = current year, 1 ring = 1st winter /1 year, 2 rings = second winter/ 2 years and so on).
+For each station sample, after measuring, cockles were sorted into age classes by determining how many annual growth rings were present on the shell.
+Growth rings usually appear each winter (0 rings = current year, 1 ring = 1st winter /1 year, 2 rings = second winter/ 2 years and so on).
 Each year group from that station was weighed separately (to the nearest 1g) and recorded.
 This was repeated for all station samples and once finished all the cockles were returned to the estuary.
-This year class and weight data are currently undergoing a review, and therefore they have not been included for analysis in this report.
-A supplementary report will be published with the analysis for these data once the data review is complete.

-Data analysis
+2.2 Data analysis

-R v3.6.1 or later (R Core Team, 2020) and QGIS v3.1 (QGIS, 2020) or later were used for data analyses.
+R v3.6.1 or later (R Core Team, 2020) and QGIS v3.1 or later (QGIS, 2020) were used for data analyses.

 Although there is no minimum size limit applied to cockles in the D&S IFCA's District, the results presented in this report divide the stocks into two size groups (cockles that are 15 mm length and over and those that are under 15 mm length).
 The suggested minimum size at maturity for cockles is 15mm (Tyler-Walters, 2007).
-These size groupings are therefore sometimes referred to in the report as "adult" (\geq 15 mm) and "juvenile" (< 15 mm) stocks, but it is important to note that cockle size can be influenced by several factors in addition to age.
+These size groupings are therefore sometimes referred to in the report as "adult" (≥ 15 mm) and "juvenile" (< 15 mm) stocks, but it is important to note that cockle size and maturity can be influenced by several factors in addition to age.
 These size categories do, nevertheless, give an indication of the overall condition and structure of the stock.